 The advantage of using co-mingling is that you sell more of your stuff faster.
 The disadvantage is that you can’t exactly vouch for the quality and legality of another seller’s merchandise.
 This can lead to problems or even Amazon account closure because of pirated goods.

-5. Sales tax.
+3. Sales tax.
 You may live in a state that requires you to report your sales tax (e.g., Missouri).
 Alternately, your items might be shipped off to a state that charges sales tax.
 However, when you work with FBA, you have no good way of knowing which warehouse is stocking your items (especially if you’re comingling) and to which state(s) they are being shipped.
 While most state ecommerce tax collection has not been aggressively enforced, it may become so in the future.

-Selling through FBA: Worth It?
+Selling through FBA: Is It Worth It?